Population fragmentation

 Population fragmentation is a form of population segregation.
 It is a biological consequence of habitat fragmentation in which a population is divided into smaller, isolated groups due to physical separation, leading to genetic drift and inbreeding.

 Causes

-Population fragmentation can be the cause of natural forces or human actions. iIn modern times, human activity is the most common cause.
+Population fragmentation is characterized by habitat loss and degradation, leading to a decrease in population size and connectivity.
+This degradation can be caused by natural forces or, especially in modern times, anthropogenic factors.
 General causes of fragmentation include: